A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

 \subsubsection{Charts and atlases}

 We shall use suitable charts to define the smooth structure on manifolds with corners.
-Let $M$ be a Hausdorff space.
 We proceed as in the case of smooth manifolds (without corners).
+We begin with the following standard definition. \begin{definition} Let $U \subset \RR^n_k$ and $V \subset \RR^m_l$ be two open subsets and $f=(f_1,\ldots,f_m) : U \to V$.
+We shall say that: \begin{itemize} \item[(a)] $f$ is \emph{smooth} on $U$ if there exists an open neighborhood $W$ of $U$ in $\RR^n$ such that $f$ extends to a smooth function $\tilde f: W \to \RR^m$. \item[(b)] $f$ is a \emph{diffeomorphism} between $U$ and $V$ if $f$ is a bijection and both~$f$ and~$f^{-1}$ are smooth. \end{itemize} \end{definition}